Even Though My Chemical Romance Inspired ‘Twilight,’ They Were Not Fans of the Saga

 Stephenie Meyer said My Chemical Romance inspired ‘Twilight’

-Once Meyer finally got to writing it out and figuring out the characters, she looked to different books, shows, and artists for inspiration.
-And she told Entertainment Weekly in 2009 that My Chemical Romance was really instrumental in making Jacob Black’s character.
+Once Meyer began writing and figuring out the characters, she looked to books, shows, and artists for inspiration.
+She also told Entertainment Weekly in 2009 that My Chemical Romance was really instrumental in making Jacob Black’s character.

 This really raw, uncontrolled emotion — where it’s not about some person who’s grown up and callused over and learned how to control things.
 It’s someone who’s feeling it for the first time and just wants to go out and blow things up.
 The song ‘Famous Last Words’ is a really romantic version of Jacob saying, ‘Okay, I’m putting myself out there, and you’re probably going to break me, but that doesn’t change the fact that I’m still going to make the offer.’